jeffjjohnston/fastmail-chat/README.md

 pip install -r requirements.txt
 ```

-Set the following environment variables:
+Set the following environment variables in your shell or use a `.env` file:

 - `OPENAI_API_KEY` – your OpenAI API key
 - `BEARER_TOKEN` – bearer token for the MCP server